Vihershunde/tikbot/README.md

 ## Installation

-- Add ADB, Platform tools and cmdline tools to PATH variable or .bashrc
+- Add Platform tools and cmdline tools to PATH variable or .bashrc
 - Enable USB debugging on Android phone
 - Add 2 folders, `PendingUploads` and `CompletedUploads` to the `/storage/emulated/0/`
 - Edit `driver.executeScript()` in `funcs.js/runTest()` if you need to tap correct x and y values